 What Does This Mean for Cancer?

-If results from these trials indicate that gene editing does indeed appear safe, the future in the treatment and prevention of cancer using the CRISPR method holds immeasurable promise.
+The future in the treatment and prevention of cancer using the CRISPR method holds immeasurable promise.
 Researchers are hopeful that CRISPR will allow for the correction of very specific DNA sequences that are known to make a person susceptible to developing cancer, ultimately eliminating the risk of cancer for that person in their lifetime.

 Or, if a person does get cancer, researchers anticipate that in the future they will be able to determine precisely which DNA sequences need to be eliminated, corrected, or inserted to shut down the growth of existing cancer cells and cure the disease.
 Due to the precision of CRISPR, the hope is that a cure can be obtained without the toxic side effects associated with the standard types of therapy available today.